You know what they say, “size matters.”

 - Triceps brachii (lateral head): Pushdown exercises, like straight-bar pushdowns and skull-crushers

-In other words, curls and dips aren’t enough to pack on inches, sculpt more aesthetic upper arms, and maximize your biceps potential.
+In other words, adding curls and dips to your workout isn’t enough to pack on inches, sculpt more aesthetic upper arms, and maximize your biceps potential.

 Create a Caloric Surplus (With LOTS of Protein)

-Convincing your biceps and triceps to grow relies heavily on consuming a diet built for lean mass.
+Convincing your biceps and triceps to grow relies heavily on consuming a diet designed to build lean body mass and fuel growing muscles.
 We thought: who better to look to than natural bodybuilders bulking in the off-season?

 According to a 2019 review, bodybuilders maximizing their lean mass and gaining 0.25–0.5% of their body weight each week excel most with this nutritional profile: